tlh45342/flask-example2/README.md

 ## STRUCTURE

     ├── cert.pem                    A fairly generic cert.
-    ├── Dockerfile                  Dockerfile to creaate as a container
+    ├── Dockerfile                  Dockerfile - used to creaate as a container
     ├── key.pem                     The key for the above generic cert.
     ├── LICENSE                     Copy of the Apache 2.0 license ├── requirements.txt            module requirements